corispade/Movie_Analysis_ETL/README.md

 * Add a "clean_movie" function from deliverable 2
 * Add a "extract_transform_load" function that cleans the wikipedia data set, kaggle metadata and ratings data set
   - Wikipedia data set cleaned in deliverable 2
-  - Clean Kaggle metadata
+  - Clean the Kaggle metadata
   - Merge Kaggle metadata and Wikipedia data into one DataFrame
-  - Clean merged dataframe by filling in missing values and dropping duplicate columns
+  - Clean merged DataFrame by filling in missing values and dropping duplicate columns
-  - Rename and reorder columns to clean the look
+  - Rename and reorder columns to clean the look of the DataFrame
   - Transform the ratings data
-  - Merge ratings data with the combined Kaggle and Wikipedia DataFrame
+  - Merge the ratings data with the combined Kaggle and Wikipedia DataFrame
   - Fill in all missing values with "0"

 ### Deliverable 4: Create the Movie Database
 Find code [here](https://github.com/corispade/Movies_ETL/blob/main/ETL_create_database.ipynb)
 * Add a "clean_movie" function from deliverable 2
 * Add a "extract_transform_load" function from deliverable 3
-* Connect to postresql database
+* Connect to PostgreSQL database
-* Import movie_df to sql
+* Import movie_df to sql database
-* Import ratings data to sql by chunk size and indicating time elapsed for importing data
+* Import ratings data to sql database by chunk size and indicating time elapsed for importing data
 * Use PgAdmin to confirm data has been loaded to the database
   - [movies_query](https://github.com/corispade/Movies_ETL/blob/main/movies_query.png) count = 6,052
   - [ratings_query](https://github.com/corispade/Movies_ETL/blob/main/ratings_query.png) count = 26,024,289